apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

 The following example estimates the union of the HLL sketch of tail numbers that took off from `CA` and the HLL sketch of tail numbers that took off from `TX`.
-The examples uses the `Tail_Number` and `OriginState` columns from the `flight-carriers` datasource.
+The example uses the `Tail_Number` and `OriginState` columns from the `flight-carriers` datasource.

 ```sql
 SELECT